Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 WILL allows you to include premium digital inking features in your applications.
 It uses a modularized pipeline allowing each module to be configured, replaced, or omitted as required by the specific application, providing you with superior flexibility.

-Using Will Ink SDK library is optional for Signature SDK for JavaScript.
+Using the WILL Ink SDK library is optional for Signature SDK for JavaScript.
 However, it is highly recommended as it improves the quality of the captured signature inking.

 #### Download WILL Ink SDK